 We used the entire reference data set containing 283 avalanche events to evaluate model performance as function of probability class.
 The first model was built for each individual sensor and without any post-processing.
 For each sensor a separate model was built containing only the data of the specific sensor.
 In Table 2 the number of detections for each probability class is listed.
-For the highest probability class the POD values were relatively high, ranging from 70% to 95% and the values generally decreased with decreasing probability class.
-For the confirmed avalanches, the probability of detection ranged between 80% and 92%.
+For the highest probability class the POD values were relatively high, ranging from 70 to 95 % and the values generally decreased with decreasing probability class.
+For the confirmed avalanches, the POD ranged between 80 and 92 %.
 Nevertheless, even for the lowest probability class events were still detected.
-Furthermore, numerous events, between
+Furthermore, numerous events, between 124 and 2091 events, were detected for each sensor which were not listed in the reference data set.
+Clearly without any post-processing the number of unassigned events was high.

 Figure 7.
-The event used for training the HMM. (a) Stacked spectrogram of all 7 sensors. (b) Seismic waveform for each individual sensor (colours).
+The event used for training the HMM. (a) Stacked spectrogram of all seven sensors. (b) Seismic waveform for each individual sensor (colors).
 The red area highlights the part of the signal used as the training event for the HMM.